reginaldj123/quickgamer/README.md

 ## Features
 the main fetures introduced in Quick gamer are as follows
 1. the nav list- this fetuere alows you to navigate through the site giving you a choice of game
-2. Rock Paper Scissors -  the main feture of the site as it has already been coded with java script to produce results.
+2. Rock Paper Scissors -  the main feture of the site as it has already been coded with java script to produce  a working game.
 3. chess - is another future feture to be coded and added to the site.
 4. snap - this is another one of are game playing options  but also a future feture right now with just the tutorial video  as the main part of that page.
-5. you also have the logo  written in yellow at the top of the page Quick gamer.
+5. the logo  written in yellow at the top of the page Quick gamer.
+6. the About us page which gives information about quick gammer its founders and what it hopes to do in the future
+7. the footer which has the ways of getting in contact with us through social media sites but also has email and telephone number

 ### Existing Features